400 children including Afghan refugees enrolled in schools

 In this connection, efforts are afoot for the capacity building of the teachers while teaching materials have also been provided to the educational institutes.

-They noted that children are also been sensitized how to deal with harassment and negative social attitudes.
+They noted that children are also been sensitised how to deal with harassment and negative social attitudes.
 Besides, an education information management system has been established to continuously review the situation.

 “Comprehensive proposals have been formulated to discourage the practice of punishing children so as to remove the fear of school in children and restore their confidence,” they maintained.